Danang

 The Marble Mountains

-The Marble Mountains, one of the Danang’s symbolic attractions, is an array of five marble and limestone hills in Ngu Hanh Son District.
-Those 5 peaks are named after 5 natural elements in Oriental philosophy: Hoa Son ( Fire), Kim Son (Metal), Moc Son (Wood), Tho Son (Earth), and Thuy Son (Water).
-Marble Mountains offers travelers a chance to explore the caves, Buddhist temples, shrines, and pagodas located across the range.
-Overlooking the spectacular views of the countryside and picturesque My Khe Beach from the peaks of Marble Mountains is an experience no visitor to Danang should miss.
+The Marble Mountains, symbolic of Danang, consist of five stunning marble and limestone hills located in Ngu Hanh Son District.
+Each peak represents one of the five natural elements in Oriental philosophy: Hoa Son (Fire), Kim Son (Metal), Moc Son (Wood), Tho Son (Earth), and Thuy Son (Water).
+Visitors can explore caves, Buddhist temples, shrines, and pagodas scattered throughout the area.
+The sweeping views of the countryside and My Khe Beach from the peaks are an experience you won't want to miss.

 Dragon Bridge